onap/policy-parent/docs/installation/oom.rst

 The policy schema will be installed automatically as part of the database configuration using ``db-migrator``.
 By default the policy schema is upgraded to the latest version.
-For more information on how to change the ``db-migrator`` setup please see: `Using Policy DB Migrator`_.
+For more information on how to change the ``db-migrator`` setup please see :ref:`Using Policy DB Migrator <policy-db-migrator-label>`.

-.. _Using Policy DB Migrator: ../db-migrator/policy-db-migrator.html

 **Step 2** Build the charts